 Getting ready

 To use the ChatGPT interface, you will need to have an active OpenAI account.
-If you haven't already, complete Recipe 1.1 to set up your ChatGPT account.
+If you haven't already, complete the recipe Setting up a ChatGPT Account to set up your ChatGPT account.

 How to do it…

+In this recipe, we'll guide you through using the ChatGPT interface to generate a Python script that retrieves a user's public IP address.
+By following these steps, you'll learn how to interact with ChatGPT in a conversation-like manner and receive context-aware responses, including code snippets.

+Now, let's proceed with the steps in this recipe:

 In your browser, go to https://chat.openai.com and click “Log in”